threefoldtech/info_grid/src/getstarted/ssh_guide/ssh_guide.md

       * Click `Add a feature`
         * Search OpenSSH
         * Install OpenSSH Client and OpenSSH Server
-* To generate an SSH key pair, open the `Command Prompt` and write
+* To create the SSH key pair, open the `Command Prompt` and write
   * ```
     ssh-keygen
     ```